Reimagining and redesigning the Home experience was the final step in the new Discovery

 Education Experience.
 After we understood what and how we were going to change the rest of the site, we could

-create a homepage that aware and aligned with the there parts of the experience.
+create a homepage that supported, facilitated, and aligned with the rest of the experience.

 Disclaimer: Due to personally identifiable information (PII) and various privacy concerns, much of the content